echogarden-project/audio-io/README.md

 Notes:
 * Only audio outputs are supported at this time.
 Audio inputs will be added in the future
 * Only 16-bit, signed integer, little-endian, interleaved buffers are currently supported.
-Ensure the audio data is converted to this format before passing it to the handler
+Ensure the audio data is converted to this format before writing it to the handler's buffer

 ```ts
 // Import module